fenago/machine-learning-for-finance/lab_guides/Lab_8.md

 you\'ve created.
 This will include looking at the following subject
 areas:

 - Finding flaws in your data that lead to flaws in your learned model
 - Using creative tricks to make your model learn more from less data
 - Unit testing data in production or training to ensure standards are met
 - Being mindful of privacy and regulation, such as GDPR
 - Preparing data for training and avoiding common pitfalls
 - Inspecting the model and peering into the \"black box\"
 - Finding optimal hyperparameters
 - Scheduling learning rates in order to reduce overfitting
 - Monitoring training progress with TensorBoard
 - Deploying machine learning products and iterating on them
 - Speeding up training and inference

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Notebooks are ready to run.
+All packages and datasets have been installed.
+There is no requirement for any setup.

+**Note:** Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
+Password for jupyterLab : `1234`

+All Notebooks are present in `work/machine-learning-for-finance` folder.

 The first step you must take, before even attempting to debug your